See the calendar below for my availability. Note, I only do a maximum of three events

 Koret Children's Quarter Barnyard: This is a very unique location.
 It's right by a carousel and playground in Golden Gate park, yet it's surrounded by a low wooden fence which makes it your own private area.
 It has a red barn structure which makes this a memorable and fun little spot.
 Be forewarned: Parking can be very, very challenging.

 Bunny Meadow: Not a very well known spot.
 It's a nice secluded area surrounded by nature.
-No playground.
-I don't recall picnic tables either, I'm not sure.
-In fact, I don't recall there even being bathrooms?
-Maybe.
-In any case I've done several parties here and they went very well.
-(Note: I'm no longer doing parties here on Sundays due to the street closures on that day.
+There's no playground and no picnic tables so you'd have to bring your own.
+Bathrooms are across the way near the Conservatory of Flowers.
+(Note: I'm no longer doing parties here on Sundays due to the JFK street closures on that day.
 It makes it difficult to get my bubble gear in, thanks for understanding!)

 I'm sure there are other parks that would work well also.
 Large backyards work too!
 Note, I'm no longer doing parties at Presidio Heights Playground due to the confined space, thanks for understanding!